return42/sphkerneldoc/linux_src_doc/fs/gfs2/bmap_c.rst

 blocks are available, there will only be one request per bmap call) and uses the state machine to initialise the blocks in order.

+Right now, this function will allocate at most one indirect block worth of data -- with a default block size of 4K, that's slightly less than 2M.
+If this limitation is ever removed to allow huge allocations, we would probably still want to limit the iomap size we return to avoid stalling other tasks during huge writes; the next iomap iteration would then find the blocks already allocated.

 .. _`gfs2_iomap_alloc.return`:

 Return